wilderav86/rock-paper-scissors/README.md

 # Frontend Mentor - Rock Paper Scissors Solution

 This is a solution to the [Rock paper scissor game challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/rock-paper-scissors-game-pTgwgvgH/hub).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.
+It features a mobile first styling structure and persistent score tracker cached to local storage.

 ## Table of contents